Every great site has a powerful customer testimonial page.

-Depending on your business’ industry, you may also want to focus on getting reviews on niche review sites that your target audience frequents.
+Depending on your business’ industry, you may want to focus on getting reviews on niche review sites that your target audience frequents.

 While sites like Google, Yahoo, and Yelp apply to all kinds of local businesses, there might be others that cater to your specific industry.

-Since many people get their first impression of your services from these sites, it’s a good idea to focus on building a quality reputation there, then copying the review to your site.
+Since many people get their first impression of your services from these sites, it’s a good idea to focus on building a quality reputation there, then copying the reviews to your site.

 Considering all the benefits of getting customers to provide great reviews for your site, how can you encourage them to start posting their thoughts?

-The best answer is that you can offer a clear incentive for posting a review.
-Oftentimes, fast food restaurants offer a chance to win a cash prize by filling out an online survey.
+If possible, offer a clear incentive for posting a review.
+For example, fast food restaurants often offer customers a chance to win a cash prize by filling out an online survey.

 You can apply the same concept to encourage online reviews.
 A few examples include offering coupons, special deals, or even a discount on the next purchase with proof of a review.

-If you do decide to reward customers who review, it’s a good idea for legal reasons to disclose that in the testimonial.
+If you do decide to reward customers who review, it’s a good idea to disclose that in the testimonial.

-Last, but not least, there are likely a ton of unsolicited customer reviews that are written about your company on other sites, such as personal blogs and forums.
+Last, but not least, there are likely a ton of unsolicited customer reviews written about your company on other sites, such as personal blogs and forums.

-These can be great opportunities to link to from your website because it shows that they are clearly unbiased reviews.
+These can be great opportunities to link to from your website because they are clearly unbiased reviews.